At the gym, you might have heard a few of us talking about heart rate variability (HRV). Read on for the scoop and how you can use it in your life.

 – Changes in HRV have been correlated to 9 of the 10 top causes of death.
 Only “road injury” is excluded.

-– HRV can be improved through sleep, proper exercise for your abilities, better nutrition, decreased emotional and environmental stress.
+– HRV can be improved through sleep, proper exercise for your abilities, better nutrition, improved fitness levels, decreased emotional and environmental stress.

-– A person’s HRV trend is more important than any one reading, so consistency of readings is crucial for decision-making.
+– A person’s HRV trend is more important than any one reading, so consistency of readings is crucial for measuring progress.

 A deeper dive: